PinNaCode/magiskboot_build/README.md

 Set variable `RUSTC_TARGET` to the Rust target you wanted to cross compile for, e.g. `aarch64-unknown-linux-gnu`.

 To use your toolchain file with `vcpkg`, first pass `-DCMAKE_TOOLCHAIN_FILE=/path/to/your/vcpkg/scripts/buildsystems/vcpkg.cmake` to CMake, and set the variable `VCPKG_CHAINLOAD_TOOLCHAIN_FILE` to the path of your actual toolchain file.

-If the cross Rust target is not installed, you can still compile if you build the Rust standard library (STD) from source, to do this, pass `-DRUST_BUILD_STD=ON` during configuration (Note this will require the Rust source code to be installed on your system).

 #### LTO